faculty profile

 Bio

-Dr. Travis McCall is board certified as an Adult-Gerontologic Acute Care and Family Nurse Practitioner.
+Dr. Travis McCall is board certified as an Adult-Gerontologic Acute Care, Family, and Emergency Nurse Practitioner.
 He obtained his Master of Science in Nursing from Vanderbilt University with specialty education in Emergency Care.
 He earned his Doctor of Philosophy from the University of Tennessee College of Nursing and completed a graduate minor in Epidemiology in the Department of Public Health.
 His research and dissertation titled "Psychosocial Effects of Providing Nursing Care to Patients from a Multi-Casualty, School-Associated Shooting Event" focused on secondary traumatic stress and the promotion of nurse welfare.

 Travis has over 15 years of experience in prehospital care and transport, adult and pediatric tertiary emergency departments, and community emergency departments.
 He currently practices as a Flight Nurse Practitioner with Vanderbilt LifeFlight and has completed over 1000 patient transports with the program.
 He began his educational role an adjunct instructor at Vanderbilt University School of Nursing.
 Travis is also a member of Tennessee-1 Disaster Medical Assistance Team of the National Disaster and Medical System and was deployed to Haiti following the 2010 earthquake.